czgaotian/learning-languages/interview/behaviorQuestion/BQII.md

 - **A**:

   - I first broke down feature list into smaller, manageable parts and allocated them based on importance and urgency.
 Choose the most urgent and important features to prioritize development.
-  - After a few weeks of development, I realized that the team wouldn't be able to meet the deadline.
+  - After a few weeks of development, I realized that the team wouldn't be able to **meet the deadline**.
 I approached my boss to explain the situation and requested additional resources.

 - **R**: By re-prioritizing the tasks, adding more resources. we were able to complete the MVP on time, and the demo was successfully delivered to the client.